Subway Tile: 5 Smart Ways to Add Personality to White Tile

 WHITE 3X6 SUBWAY TILE

 3×6 subway tile is the tighty-whitey undie of the tile world.
 It’s classic, it suits a wide range of homes and styles, and is timeless in the right situation.
-What it comes down to is choosing the RIGHT white for your space.
+What it comes down to is choosing the right white for your space.

 This laundry room below suits this clean, crisp white subway tile as it matches the Sherwin Williams High Reflective White cabinets and trim…